SanshinkaiAikido/aikido-switzerland-database/README.md

 In order to change data for existing aikidoka or to add new aikidoka, please follow the next instructions carefully:

 * Make sure you have enough experience with SQL queries in order to follow the next steps.
-* Run cript ./dump-pre.sh` to create a dump of the starting point.
+* Run script `./dump-pre.sh` to create a dump of the starting point.
 The resulting files are called pre-...-records.tsv and are also **not** tracked by git and may only exist temporarily on your machine.
 * Copy the file template-insert-records to insert-records.sh, alter the latter file and run it.
 Note to **only** add members which are training since first of January of this year **and** have at least sixth kyu.
 The file insert-records.sh is **not** tracked by git and may only exist temporarily on your machine.
 * Copy the file template-update-records to update-records.sh, alter the latter file and run it.
 Note, records are **never** deleted.
 The file update-records.sh is **not** tracked by git and may only exist temporarily on your machine.
 * Run script `./dump-post.sh` to create a dump of the end point.
 The resulting files are called post-...-records.tsv and are also **not** tracked by git and may only exist temporarily on your machine.